Red-Jazz-AI/neural-network-ai/README.md

 # nerual-network-ai
-A simple AI trained to recognize numbers given in a image made using PyTorch Protoype for future learning on [PyTorch](https://pytorch.org/)
+A simple AI trained to recognize numbers given in a image made using PyTorch.
+Protoype for future learning on [PyTorch](https://pytorch.org/)

 # PyTorch